floodlight-sports/floodlight/docs/source/guides/tutorial_matchsheets.rst

             markevery=[0],
             ax=ax[row, col],
         )
+        if xy_off.xy is not None and xy_def.xy is not None: xy_off.plot(t=0, ax=ax[row, col], color=colors[scoring_team])
+            xy_def.plot(t=0, ax=ax[row, col], color=colors[conceding_team])
         # update grid position
         col += 1
         if col == cols:
             col = 0
             row += 1

-The result should look like below.
-However, keep in mind that the StatsBomb360 data does only contain the positions from some players at the event (extracted from the camera angle).
+The result should look similar to the image below.
+However, due to an update in the StatsBomb dataset the FreezeFrame for the OwnGoal is no longer available.
+Thus, there will only be the trajectory of the ball in this plot.
+Also, keep in mind that the StatsBomb360 data does only contain the positions from some players at the event (extracted from the camera angle).
 That's why you can not see the player responsible for the own goal in the first plot.

 .. image:: ../_img/tutorial_matchsheets_allgoals.png